37signalsS/Sway/README.md

 ```

 ### Git
-Add to .gitconfig in home directory
+Add to .gitconfig in your home directory
 ```
 [core]
     pager = delta